 For decades, you couldn’t find a decent pizza in most of Atlanta.
 There were exceptions, like Fellini’s, but we were mostly limited to the cardboard cutouts of the big chains.

-In the past few years, as the Atlanta restaurant scene overall has found its footing, so has the pizza scene become more authentic.
+In the past few years, as the Atlanta restaurant scene overall has found its footing, restaurant owners have given us more inventive pizza offerings.
 New York style.
 Wood burning ovens imported from Italy.
 High-quality pepperoni.
 Pizza sold by the slice.

 Nowhere is this truer than in a relatively compact section of the Atlanta BeltLine.
 So head on down, ditch your car, indulge in some gooey, worth-every-calorie pizza and then walk it off (some of it anyway) as you explore the trail.

-Starting at Krog Street Market, here is a guide to a pizza on the BeltLine, with some info about COVID safety.
+Starting at Krog Street Market, here is a guide to eating pizza on the BeltLine.

 This is authentic Napoli.
 Once inside Krog Street Market, head to the far end, where you will find pizza baked in real Italian ovens by real Italians.
 The owner, Luca Varuni, hails from Naples and brings his ingredients too - importing Double Zero flour, cold-pressed olive oil, olives, cured meats, San Marzano tomatoes and buffalo mozzarella.
-Especially good is the Bastardo, which is topped with pepperoni and gets its kick from nduja (a spicy spreadable sausage).
+You have to try the Bastardo, which is topped with pepperoni and gets its kick from nduja (a spicy spreadable sausage).
 Other popular menu items include the fried calzone and Porecca Piccante (made with hot soppressata, nduja, cherry tomatoes and Calabrian peppers).
 Order your pizza and then watch it being made in ringside seats to the open kitchen.
 The pizza maker behind the counter (maybe Luca?) likes to entertain kids and might slip you a sample of salami.
-During COVID, there is limited seating at the counter, or you can order pickup or delivery.
+There is limited seating at the counter and in the market, or you can order pickup or delivery.

-Other locale: Monroe Drive, next to Piedmont Park
+Other location: Monroe Drive, next to Piedmont Park

 It’s hard to find better pizza anywhere than Nina & Rafi.
-While the owners are from NY and NJ, the star of the show is the Detroit Red Top, a thick rectangular pie with cheese baked into the crust.
+While the founders are from NY and NJ, the star of the show is the Detroit Red Top, a thick rectangular pie with cheese baked into the crust.
 It’s enough to feed the whole family.
-But don’t miss their other pies, like the square Old Fashioned (as close as you’ll get to the Grandma pizza from the co-owner’s other restaurant, O4W Pizza) or the round cheese pie with your favorite toppings.
-Highly suggest their style of pepperoni.
-N&R has even creatively partnered with Fox Bros.
-Bar-B-Q to temporarily offer the Nina Fox Pie: Covered in Fox Bros. sauce with mozzarella, pulled pork, pickled red onions, hot chile peppers and Carolina-style vinegar sauce.
+But don’t miss their other pies, like the square Old Fashioned (based on Nana's recipe) or the round cheese pie with your favorite toppings.
 With a red leather booth interior and “beachfront” patio seating on the BeltLine, N&R’s atmosphere is as inviting as the food.
 You can get slices before 4 p.m., and they serve up creative cocktails, if you want to find out what pairs with pepperoni.
-With limited tables during COVID, be prepared for long waits on the weekends.
-Or order early for delivery.

-Not-pizza-dish to try: Cheese bread, a meal in itself.
-Wings served Rafi style (with onions and cherry peppers) or Nina style (without).
+Not-pizza-dish to try: Cheese bread, a meal in itself, and the Negroni.

 Fritti was a pre-BeltLine pioneer, planting its flag in Inman Park long before the neighborhood became a destination.
 Housed in a former service station, its glass doors are raised in nice weather, giving way to an open air dining experience and front-row view of the Inman Park scene.
 Or for even better people watching, opt for the corner patio.
 The pizza is made in wood-burning ovens, and pizza is offered alongside “fritti,” or Italian snacks: rice balls filled with sausage; calamari; crimini and portobello mushrooms in a rice flour batter; eggplant and mozzarella croquettes.
 There is no American pepperoni here, you will find only old-world fresh ingredients, like ham and salami.
 Try the Quattro Stagioni (cotto ham, artichokes, mushrooms and olives), or stay simple with the Regina Margherita.
 Pizzas are 13" and don't leave you with a heavy feeling afterward, so you could easily order a whole pie for yourself.
 The atmosphere is casual and draws all kinds of clientele, from Buckhead upscale to East Atlanta grunge.